-The Lackawanna College Police Academy offers a variety of continuing education programs for law enforcement, first responders, public and private safety, and security training and civilian safety programs throughout northeast Pennsylvania.
-These programs include emergency first aid and CPR certification and recertification, firearms training, law enforcement less lethal training, crisis and incident command, threat assessment and management for business and industry, violence in the workplace and personal safety and self-defense.
+The Lackawanna College Police Academy offers a variety of continuing education programs for law enforcement, first responders, public safety, and security training programs throughout northeast Pennsylvania.

 Lackawanna College's Medical Assisting Certificate program combines medical assistant classes with hands-on experience in labs.
 You will learn from experienced professors and professionals working in this growing healthcare field.